dragon7-fc/misc/algorithm/LeetCode/[Medium] [Solution] 86. Partition List.md

 **Complexity Analysis**

-* Time Complexity: O(N), where N is the number of nodes in the original linked list and we iterate the original list.
+* Time Complexity: $O(N)$, where $N$ is the number of nodes in the original linked list and we iterate the original list.
-* Space Complexity: O(1), we have not utilized any extra space, the point to note is that we are reforming the original list, by moving the original nodes, we have not used any extra space as such.
+* Space Complexity: $O(1)$, we have not utilized any extra space, the point to note is that we are reforming the original list, by moving the original nodes, we have not used any extra space as such.